 Hikes in the California Desert

-Below is a list of over fifty trails in the California desert.
-These hikes are listed from north to south, but the table may also be sorted alphabetically or by distance to help you pick your next trek.
+This collection of trails in the California desert lists the hikes from north to south.
+The table may also be sorted alphabetically or by distance to help you pick your next trek.
 Each trail links to its own report complete with photos, maps, directions, and all the other information needed to locate and enjoy these trails.
 An interactive map is also provided.

 |110||Ubehebe Crater in Death Valley|

 You can get a great view of Ubehebe Crater from an overlook near the parking lot, and there are also three trails to choose from.

 This out and back hike starts up a smooth marble slot canyon and exposes visitors to unique Death Valley geology.